AMAZE91/TireCentral/README.md

 ## Dependencies

-All dependencies are bundled in the `ThirdParty` directory to ensure stability and prevent breaking changes from API updates:
+All dependencies are bundled in the `ThirdParty` directory to ensure stability and prevent breaking changes from updates:

 - **Dear ImGui** - Immediate mode GUI library
 - **ImPlot** - Plotting library for ImGui